Kir-Antipov/packed-inventory/README.md

 }
 ```

- - `packed-inventory` - will be run in any environment.
-Your initializer should implement `PackedInventoryInitializer`
- - `packed-inventory-client` - will be run second and only on the client side.
-Your initializer should implement `PackedInventoryClientInitializer`

 ### Inventory Views

 Meet inventory views!
-An inventory view is an editable inventory representation of an item *(e.g., ender chest inventory for ender chest item, shulker box contents for shulker box item, etc.)*.
-This is the core concept that allows us to edit item inventories without ever interacting with their block forms.
+This is the core concept of this mod that enables us to edit inventories provided by their respective items without ever interacting with their block forms.

-Let's register a simple inventory viewer *(the thing that provides inventory views)* for the ender chest item:
+Let's register a simple inventory viewer *(the component that provides inventory views)* for the ender chest item:

 ```java
 public class MyMod implements PackedInventoryInitializer {